creatif-studio/ansible-docker-tls/README.md

-# Docker API
+# CloudBoz CTL
-Access your docker on servers from localhost like using kubectl.
+Remote access your cloudboz cluster from localhost like using kubectl.

 ## How to generate Docker API Certs?
 - Clone this repository